TOURIST AT HEART

 Madison goes beyond cheese and brats!
 Our city ranks as a foodie paradise on-par with New York City and Chicago, and touring Madison's culinary scene is a must for any visitor.

-Coupling food with local brews, wines and spirits is a Madison tradition, and there are many micro-breweries and wineries in the area, including Wisconsin Brewing Company, which offers free tours of their brewing operation.
-Our award-winning wineries such as Fisher King and Wollersheim also offer tastings and tours.
+Coupling food with local brews, wines and spirits is a Madison tradition, and there are many micro-breweries and wineries in the area, including Vintage Brewing Company and Wisconsin Brewing Company, which offers free tours of their brewing operation.
+Our award-winning wineries such as Wollersheim also offer tastings and tours.

 FRANK LLOYD WRIGHT'S CONTRIBUTION

 One attraction on many visitors' lists is Taliesin, Frank Lloyd Wright's home and architecture school.
 Catch a glimpse into another world by visiting Taliesin in nearby Spring Green and learn more about Wright's impact on Wisconsin's architecture.
-The Riverview Spring Green Restaurant is also on the premises, crafting meals from local and sustainable sources to develop "estate" farm-to-table options.
 Just up the road is House on the Rock, a Frank Lloyd Wright-inspired building full of unique collections and the world's largest indoor carousel.
-It is definitely a trip you won't soon forget!

 Back in Madison, Wright's influence is apparent at Monona Terrace, located on the shores of Lake Monona.
-Monona Terrace's multimedia gallery was recently renovated, and provides the history of this Wright-designed building and his contributions to the area.
 You can also enjoy the First Unitarian Society meeting house, which welcomes visitors to worship and also offers building tours.
-Madison City Tours also showcases Frank Lloyd Wright architecture as part of a two-hour van tour.
+Roundabout Madison Mobile Tours and Charters also showcases Frank Lloyd Wright architecture as part of a two-hour van tour.

 More about Frank Lloyd Wright can be found on our Discover Mr. Wright itinerary.